b33f/ian/content/blog/complex-passwords-are-a-waste-of-time/index.md

 Which is the stronger password ?

-**g72$l#pT9a** or **..CAT...................**
+**g72$l#pT9a** or **..COW...................**

 The longer password, even one using a smaller character set, can provide significantly more entropy than a short, complex one.
 This is because the entropy calculation is exponential, with password length having a greater impact than character set size.
-This is a silly example and using a single dictionary word such as CAT isn't reccomended.
+This is a silly example and using a single dictionary word such as COW isn't reccomended.

 An actual effective and memorable approach to password creation is to use a long passphrase composed of multiple random words, ideally separated by special characters.
 Many password managers will be able to auto generate these for you.